-The panel can suggest conditions for AHRC to impose on an award where the application is otherwise competitive.
+• the panel can suggest conditions, based on panellists' comments, for AHRC to impose on the award.
 These could either be conditions that need to be met before an award is confirmed or a requirement that the condition be met during the undertaking of the application.
-Once the award holder has advised AHRC that they have met the conditions imposed for the award to be granted, AHRC will expect the chair or a designated panel member to advise on whether they are satisfied the conditions have been met.
+Once the award holder has advised AHRC that they have met the conditions imposed for the award to be granted, AHRC will expect the Chair or a designated panel member to advise on whether they are satisfied the conditions have been met the panel can decide to provide feedback if the application is likely to be successful and it wishes to highlight some advice from the panel, but where it is not significant enough to be made a condition of the award